Call Today For Your FREE & Confidential Case Review

 What is Depo-Provera?

-Depo-Provera is a widely used contraceptive injection that contains the hormone medroxyprogesterone acetate.
-This long-acting, reversible birth control method is administered every three months, offering a convenient option for many women.
-Depo-Provera works by preventing ovulation, thickening the cervical mucus, and thinning the uterine lining, which collectively makes it difficult for sperm to fertilize an egg.
-With over 74 million women worldwide using Depo-Provera, it is a significant player in the realm of birth control options.
-However, its widespread use also underscores the importance of understanding its potential risks and side effects.
+Depo-Provera is a common injectable contraceptive containing the hormone medroxyprogesterone acetate.
+This reversible birth control can be injected every three months for a convenient choice for many women.
+Depo-Provera does this by suppressing ovulation, thickening the cervical mucus and thinning the lining of the uterus — all of which make it hard for sperm to fertilize an egg.
+Depo-Provera, which is used by more than 74 million women across the globe, is a major player in the arsenal of birth control choices.
+But its common use also brings to the fore the need for further research into its possible risks and side effects.

 Depo-Provera Side Effects